gavinhoward/bc/manuals/development.md

 calculator to exit with an error code and then tests that there *was* an error code.

+Besides returning error codes, error tests also ensure that there is output from `stderr`.
+This is to make sure that an error message is always printed.

 The error tests for each calculator are spread through two directories, due to historical accident.
 These two directories are the standard test directory (see the [Standard Tests][149] section) and the `errors/` directory directly